pmh47/dirt/README.md

 - In some cases, a segfault occurs when using legacy OpenGL libraries instead of GLVND; setting the cmake variable `OpenGL_GL_PREFERENCE=GLVND` may fix this

-- You should ensure that compute + graphics mode is enabled (through nvidia-smi) for your GPU
+- You should ensure that graphics operations are enabled for your GPU (ALL_ON operation mode set by `nvidia-smi --gom=0`) -- this is the default, and does not need changing in most cases

 ## Usage